jonaz8/NesEmu-for-DSiMenu-/README.md

 /// ENG
 1  - copy the nesDS.ini file in the root of the SD card

-2  - replace the file nestwl.nds in the path \ _nds \ dsimenuplusplus \ emulators by the .rar file
+2  - replace the file nestwl.nds in the path \ _nds \ dsimenuplusplus \ emulators

 3  - ready to play nes games in DSiMenu ++